vatssavvya/vatssavvya/README.md

 ## 👋 Hello There!

-Iam a CS student at UCLA's Henry Samueli School of Engineering, class of 2030, pursuing a minor in math, originally based in the Greater NYC area.
+I am a CS student at UCLA's Henry Samueli School of Engineering, class of 2030, pursuing a minor in math, originally based in the Greater NYC area.

 ## 🧠 About Me